Wenchang Space Launch Site: Launch history

+Previous launches

+Next launches

-The first launch was a Long March 7 which took place successfully 25 June 2016.
+The first launch was a Long March 7 which took place successfully on 25 June 2016.

 On 3 November 2016, the Long March 5 rocket made its maiden flight from the launch site.

 On 2 July 2017, a Long March 5 launch failed to complete its mission to put a seven ton Shijian-18 communications satellite into orbit.

 The third flight of Long March 5 occurred on 27 December 2019 from Wenchang LC-1.

 The maiden flight of the Long March 5B variant took place on 5 May 2020 from Wenchang LC-1.

 On 23 July 2020, the fourth flight of Long March 5 put China's first indigenous Mars orbiter/rover Tianwen-1 directly into TMI from Wenchang.

 The maiden flight of Long March 8 occurred on 22 December 2020 from Wenchang LC-2.

 On 29 April 2021, the core module Tianhe of the China Space Station was successfully launched aboard a Long March 5B rocket from Wenchang LC-1.

 On 29 May 2021, a cargo resupply ship named Tianzhou-2 launched on a Long March 7 (Y3) rocket from LC-2 to rendezvous with the China Space Station as preparation for the upcoming Shenzhou-12 crewed mission.